Proven-Paradox/shaper-system/Handbook.md

 Cost: 10 MP
 Damage: x3 (Sky)
 Duration: 2 rounds
-Special: If this Ability hits, the target becomes [Shocked](#shock-x) for two rounds.
+Effect: If this Ability hits, the target becomes [Shocked](#shock-x) for two rounds.
 The Shock severity is equal to your Hero Tier.
 Description: Anything that does lingering sky damage.
 This can be a thunder incantation, rattling a foe with sonic force, a lightning ray, or similar effects.

 #### Second Wind